 Thank you for considering The Wheel for your library collection.
 If you are ready to subscribe, please visit our institutional subscriptions page.

-The Wheel is an interdisciplinary journal of Orthodox Christian theology and culture.
-In the three years since it was launched, The Wheel has established itself as one of the leading voices in Orthodox Christian public discourse.
-We publish essays and critical commentary, poetry and short stories, art and photography, translations of classic and contemporary texts, and reviews.
-Recent contributions have covered the topics of:
+The Wheel is an interdisciplinary print journal of Orthodox Christian theology and culture.
+Since its launch in 2015, The Wheel has established itself as a leading voice in Orthodox Christian public discourse.
+We publish research essays and critical commentary, book reviews, translations of historic and contemporary texts, poetry and short stories, and art.
+Recent contributions have covered:

-The Wheel consciously seeks to bridge the gap between academic, ecclesiastical, and wider cultural reflection.
-We therefore solicit contributions from academics and independent scholars, while requiring that material is presented in an accessible style.
+The Wheel seeks to bridge the gap between academic, ecclesiastical, and wider cultural reflection.
+We therefore solicit contributions from academics and independent scholars while requiring that material is presented in an accessible style.